Determinantal Sieving: Introduction

 \begin{theorem} \textsc{Undirected Eulerian Edge Deletion} and \textsc{Directed Eulerian Edge Deletion} can be solved in $O^*(2^k)$ randomized time and polynomial space. \end{theorem}

 Finally, we consider a more unusual application.
 Consider a generic problem where we are searching for a subset $S$ with property $\Pi$ of a ground set $V$.
 In the \emph{conflict-free} version, the input additionally contains a graph $H=(V,E)$ and $S$ is required to be an independent set in $H$.
 Naturally, this is hard in general (even disregarding the property $\Pi$), but multiple authors have considered restricted variants.
-In particular, if $H$ is chordal then Agrawal et al.~\cite{AgrawalJKS20} show that \textsc{Conflict-Free Matching} can be solved in $O^*(2^{(2\omega + 2)k})$ time, and Jacob et al.~\cite{JacobMR21} show that \textsc{Conflict-Free Set Cover} can be solved in $O^*(3^n)$ time.
+In particular, if $H$ is chordal, then Agrawal et al.~\cite{AgrawalJKS20} show that \textsc{Conflict-Free Matching}, where we search for a matching in a graph $G$ and the conflict graph is defined on the edge set of $G$, can be solved in $O^*(2^{(2\omega + 2)k})$ time, and Jacob et al.~\cite{JacobMR21} show that \textsc{Conflict-Free Set Cover} can be solved in $O^*(3^n)$ time.
 We note that the \emph{independent set polynomial} (in our terminology, an enumerating polynomial for independent sets in a graph) can be efficiently evaluated if $H$ is chordal~\cite{AchlioptasZ21}, allowing us to speed up both results.
 See Section~\ref{sec:conflict} for details.

+\paragraph{Subsequent work.} After the conference version of this article appeared, Akmal and Koana~\cite{AkmalK25} introduced partition sieving, based on the odd sieving technique.
+As an application, they obtained improved polynomial-space exact algorithms for \textsc{Edge Coloring} and \textsc{List Edge Coloring}.

 {\textsuperscript{\textdagger}} {\textsuperscript{\S}}